Dr Robin Callender Smith, Barrister, LLB LLM and PhD

 Email: firstname.lastname@example.orgTelephone: +44 (0)7944 711648

-In 1973 he completed his LLB and was taught commercial law by the founder of CCLS, Sir Roy Goode QC.
+He completed his LLB at QMUL in 1973 and was taught commercial law by the founder of CCLS, Sir Roy Goode QC.
 He completed his LLM in Computer and Communications Law with Distinction at CCLS in 2010 and his PhD – on celebrity privacy, the media and the law - in November 2014.
 His textbook Celebrity and Royal Privacy, the Media and the Law is published by Sweet and Maxwell.

-A media law barrister for 40 years, he has advised national newspaper on editors on pre-publication issues of libel, contempt, misuse of private information, copyright, breach of confidence and misuse of private information.
+He is an editor of Sweet & Maxwell’s Encyclopaedia of Data Protection and Privacy and is also co-editing the second edition of OUP's Media Law and Practice.
+A data privacy and media law barrister, he has advised national newspapers on pre-publication issues of libel, contempt, misuse of private information, copyright, breach of confidence and misuse of private information for over 40 years.

-Until he reached the mandatory judicial retirement age of 70 in 2017, he was an Information Rights Judge for 10 years dealing with appeals from the Information Commissioner under the Freedom of Information Act 2000, Data Protection Act 1998 and Environmental Information Regulations 2004.
-He had been an Immigration and Asylum Judge for 11 years, a Deputy District Judge (Magistrates’ Courts) from 2006 - 2012 and a Mental Health Tribunal Judge from 2004 - 2012.
+He has ten years’ experience as an Information Rights Judge dealing with Data Protection and Freedom of Information appeals from the Information Commissioner.
+He has eleven years’ experience as an Immigration and Asylum Judge and was a Deputy District Judge (Magistrates’ Courts) from 2006 - 2012 and a Mental Health Tribunal Judge from 2004 - 2012.

-He was a Chairman of the Code Adjudication Panel of the Phone-paid Services Authority (PSA), the premium rate telephone service Regulator recognised by Ofcom, and a Chairman of Metropolitan Police Disciplinary Tribunals appointed by the Mayor of London’s Office for Policing and Crime (MOPAC) until 2017.
+He was a Chair of the Code Adjudication Panel of the Phone-paid Services Authority (PSA), the premium rate telephone service Regulator recognised by Ofcom, and a Chair of Metropolitan Police Disciplinary Tribunals appointed by the Mayor of London’s Office for Policing and Crime (MOPAC).
 He was also a member of the energy Regulator Ofgem’s independent Enforcement Decision Panel (EDP), a Lay Member of the Executive Board of the Chartered Insurance Institute (CII) and a member of the CII’s Professional Standards Committee.

 He was an elected member from 2004 - 2007 of the Bar Council, a Vice Chairman of the Disability Committee and member of the Law Reform Committee (having led on the Mental Health Act 2007 and the Courts, Tribunals and Enforcement Act 2007).
 He was also an elected Member of Gray’s Inn Barristers’ Committee from 2004 – 2007.
 He is a Vice President of the London’s biggest youth charity London Youth having been a Trustee from 2006 – 2012.